 - Have the guts to go for it.
 Either you can make excuses all day long not to start your own business or you can grow a pair and take the leap.
-As for me, I worked at a job that I hated for years, putting up with crappy bosses and average pay just because it was a predictable paycheck and because it offered the illusion of security.
+As for me, I worked at a job that I hated for years, putting up with apathetic managers and average pay just because it was a predictable paycheck and because it offered the illusion of security.
 I reached a point however, around my 30th birthday, when I realized that life was passing me by and I wanted something more.
 I wanted to take a risk.
 I wanted to be in a leadership role.
 I wanted to experience the ups and downs of the American entrepreneurial experience by becoming a professional contractor.
 Above all, I wanted to build something that was tangible and that I could be proud of.
 So I went for it, and I’ve never once regretted the decision.
 There have been highs and lows, good days and bad, but overall it’s been a terrific experience, and my only real regret is that I didn’t have the stomach to strike out on my own sooner in life.
 (Please make this transition in a smart and calculating way, my friends.
 Unless you have mass cash reserves set aside, it’s a good idea to keep the day job and work your biz on the side until things really start rolling.
 For more on this subject, please see my post about knowing when to quit your day job.)

 - Decide what kind of service to offer.
 I think the most important part of this decision is making sure it’s something that you have at least some level of interest in.
 Don’t become a contractor in a trade that you hate just because you “heard” that there’s good money in it, because you’ll burn out before the big money even starts to roll in.
 You don’t have to love it, either, but it should be something you can tolerate long enough to get to that point when you can hire on laborers.
 Ideally, your business should also involve something that you’re already skilled in.
 Learning the ins and outs of a new trade is extremely time consuming, and time is money (you’ll have your hands full with administrative tasks, anyway).
 If you still don’t know what to do, ask your family and friends for advice.
 Often times those closest to us know our talents better than we do.
 If you’re more of an organizer and a leader then you might want to focus your efforts on learning how to become a general contractor.